When Do Dogs Stop Growing?

-Are you wondering when is a puppy fully grown?
+Are you wondering when your puppy is fully grown?
 Or is your pup still getting bigger, even after a year at home?

-When it comes to answering when do dogs stop growing, it’s important to check the science behind it.
+When it comes to answering when do dogs stop growing, it’s important to check the science behind this question.

 Knowing if your dog has stopped growing or not can help detect unknown health conditions that might go unnoticed!